Section-A (1 mark each)

 For example, the arms of a human, the wings of a bird or bat.

 |The structures which have different anatomy but perform similar functions are known as heterologous structures.
 This pattern indicates convergent evolution.

 (i) These are analogous structures.
 Though different in structures, both are meant for flying

 (ii) These are homologous structures.
 They have similar origins and perform similar functions.

 (iii) These are homologous structures.
-They have similar origin and structures but perform different functions.
+They have similar origins and structures but perform different functions.

 (iv) These are analogous structures.
 They are different structures, one originating from the stem, the other from the root, respectively.
 However, the functions are the same.

 Q.12.
-How has the use of Agrobacterium as vectors helped in controlling Meloidogyne incognita infestation in tobacco plants?
+How has the use of Agrobacterium as a vector helped in controlling Meloidogyne incognita infestation in tobacco plants?
 Explain in the correct sequence.